海角社区

 Current and Past Cohorts

-Since 2017, we have awarded $350,000 in Innovation Fellowships grants to 7 projects involving 14 professors, PhD students, and post-docs (14% female participants) who have also received personalized mentorship along with the funding in order to help them advance their research towards commercialization.
+Since 2017, we have awarded $590,000 in Innovation Fellowships grants to 11 projects involving 30 professors and post-docs (23% female participants) who have also received personalized business mentorship along with the funding in order to help them advance their research towards commercialization and gain business skills and experience.

 2024 - 2025 Chwang Seto Innovation Fellowship